 The risk of confusion by the use of similar names might occur through:

 Mixed casing.
-Spark treats upper and lower case letters in names as identical.
-Confusion for the progrmmer may arise through an attempt to use Item and ITEM as distinct identifiers with different meanings, but the misusage is very likely to generate a compilation error.
+This is not an issue since SPARK treats upper and lower case letters in names as identical.
+Confusion for the progrmmer may arise through an attempt to use Item and ITEM as distinct identifiers with different meanings, but the language system and strong type checking will ensure appropriate and correct usage.

 Underscores and periods.
-Spark permits single underscores in identifiers and they are significant.
+SPARK permits single underscores in identifiers and they are significant.
 Thus BigDog and Big_Dog are different identifiers.
-But multiple underscores (which might be confused with a single underscore) leading underscores and trailing underscores are forbidden,
+But multiple underscores (which might be confused with a single underscore) leading underscores and trailing underscores are forbidden.
+Periods in SPARK denote substructures and hence are meaningful.

 Singular/plural forms.
-Spark permits the use of identifiers which differ solely in this manner such as Item and Items.
+SPARK permits the use of identifiers which differ solely in this manner such as Item and Items.
 The programmer may create plural and singular forms to identify single items or collections, but the language system and strong type checking will ensure appropriate and correct usage.

 International character sets.
-Spark strictly conform to the appropriate International Standard for character sets.
+SPARK strictly conform to the appropriate International Standard for character sets.

 Identifier length.
-All characters in an identifier in Spark are significant.
+All characters in an identifier in SPARK are significant.
 And an identifier cannot be split over the end of a line.
 The only restriction on the length of an identifier is that enforced by the line length and this is guaranteed by the language standard to be no less than 200.

-Spark permits the use of names such as X, XX, and XXX (which might all be declared as integers) and a programmer could easily, by mistake, write XX where X (or XXX) was intended.
-Spark does not attempt to catch such errors unless the developer creates contracts that define the functional behaviour of the code module and uese the analysis and prover to verify correct usage.
+SPARK permits the use of names such as X, XX, and XXX (which might all be declared as integers) and a programmer could easily, by mistake, write XX where X (or XXX) was intended.
+SPARK does not attempt to catch such errors unless the developer creates contracts that define the functional behaviour of the code module and uses the analysis and proof tools to verify correct usage.

 6.17.2 Guidance to language users